bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 Bear in mind that when we copy from an object into another, the destructor is still called for both.

+But once we get over the syntax of the copy operation, what's important is the
+semantics:

+- is that a deep copy (e.g `std::vector`)
+- or is it a shallow, pointer semantics one (e.g. `std::shared_ptr`)
+- or does copy makes sense at all (e.g. copy a TCP socket)

 ## Move